 Not all fonts are loaded on all machines by default.
 Stay in control and specify a backup font in your email signature template.

-Stick to one color, two if you have an accent color.
+Stick to one colour, two if you have an accent colour.
 Any more than that, you will defeat the purpose of having a professional email signature.

-You know what they say about assumption…seriously, though, your signature will show up differently on a variety of devices.
+You know what they say about assumption…seriously, though, your signature will show up differently on various devices.
 Test and re-test.
-It is like expecting that any web site will look exactly the same in all browsers – they don’t!
+It is like expecting that any web site will look the same in all browsers – they don’t!
 Take it seriously and code a decent looking signature in the right email signature format.